AmeeQAQ/RRW/README.md

 Needless to say, you are free to add and remove anything you want or need to better suit your own needs.
 This is a script I did to fix my own problem and I'm sharing it because I think it could be useful to others, be it as it is or as your own modified version.
 This is open and free software.

 ## Wayland support
 Depending on the desktop enviroment you are using, the wayland compositor might be one or the other.
-While in X11 `xrandr` works for any DE, in Wayland, every DE or WM has its own compositor or uses wlroots.
-I expect wlroots to be the most used library, which allows for `wlr-randr` rto be the main dependency/tool for most of the environments, while using specific tools provided by the DEs, like `kscreen-doctor`, or community-driven tools like `gnome-randr-rust`.
+While in X11 `xrandr` works for any DE, in Wayland, every DE or WM has its own compositor or uses [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots).
+I expect wlroots to be the most used library, which allows for `wlr-randr` to be the main dependency/tool for most of the environments, while using specific tools provided by the DEs, like `kscreen-doctor`, or community-driven ones like `gnome-randr-rust`.

 Nevertheless, as more DEs start adopting Wayland as their main display server, or offer some solid support for it, I'll be filling up this list with the added dependencies for Wayland sessions:
 - KDE: `kscreen-doctor`